nsbgn/swayq/README.md

 To programmatically control the window manager [i3] or its sibling [Sway][sway], you would usually use a library like [go-i3] or [i3ipc].
-The library would start out by asking for the layout tree translate it to a native structure, and then allow you to do your thing.
+The library would send and receive some JSON on your behalf, translate it to a native structure, and allow you to do your thing.

 But why not use a language already tailor-made for JSON transformations:
 [jq]?
 This allows you to closely follow i3's original [commands][cmd]